"Pillaging the Universe One Star at a Time"

 Spica (Wikipedia)

-26 Moon near Antares at 22h UT (morning sky).
-Occultation visible from the Middle East, southern India and Indonesia.
+24 Moon near Antares at 4h UT (morning sky).
+Occultation visible from SE USA, Caribbean, Central America, and West Africa.

 Antares (Wikipedia)